 The resale home market has been labeled as exempt from VAT during the point of sale; however, buyers are to pay tax on government fees and commissions that are related to purchases.
 An individual will have to pay value-added tax on real estate in Dubai only for lease management services and other kinds of property management services.

 Buyers of commercial properties in UAE will have to pay the VAT charged on both secondary and off-plan market units.
 Commercial properties that are acquired for leasing purposes to businesses or commercial tenants are subject to VAT but owners are able to charge VAT from tenants.
 The tenants are charged with VAT from landlords.

 Take note: the owner of a commercial property that is in UAE will be required in registering for VAT in the event that its supplies in a calendar year are more than AED 375,000 or in the event that it uncovers its supplies will exceed the mandatory VAT registration threshold in the following month.

-Do you have concerns regarding VAT in UAE and its impact on Dubai’s real estate market?
+Do you have concerns regarding VAT on real estate Dubai market?
 If so, call us to speak with our regulated tax agents in Dubai.

 Do homeowners need to undergo VAT registration?

 There isn’t any requirement for residential property owners to register for UAE VAT unless their other business activities within the country are taxable.
 Dubai VAT works the same as how it does for other countries wherein private individuals aren’t subjected to tax unless they’re business owners or self-employed, generating a level of revenue that is considered as taxable.

 Should there be a cause for worry for investors and buyers of Dubai real estate?